scuzzydude/asimov/asimov.md

 #### Scoot-chain Explorer

 The scoot-chain is both the transaction record of a scoot and contains an ever growing, immutable historical record of the associated creative expression.
 As a practical manner, this means keeping digital works alive on the scoot-chain.
 We want this digital record to survive across generations.
-Digital media may be translated into newer formats as technology advances, but we want to make sure that not only the original formats kept.
+Digital media may be translated into newer formats as technology advances, but we need to ensure the original formats are preserved.
 We also need to ensure that there are available methods of viewing/interpreting the original formats on modern devices.
 The Encyclopedist will ensure we always have coherent scoot-chains and the tools for interpreting them.

 #### Genius Arbitrage